wcj365/python-stats-dataviz/my-notes.md

     - Text book: SECOND edition
     - Students in this course have different level of experience in Python.
         - I will do my best to accommodate everyone
-        - Students also should accommodate and help each other
+        - Students also should help each other
 - Tips
     - Python is case-sensitive
     - Keep four spaces for indeentation